 of Him that Paul prayed in chapter one depicts this ascension, and he gives us

-through verse ten, the crescendo being Eph 2-6, “[He] raised us up with Him,
+occurring in this verse, “[He] raised us up with Him,

-and seated us with Him in the heavenly places in Christ Jesus.”
-Paul speaks
+and seated us with Him in the heavenly places in Christ Jesus,” Paul speaks

 position with Christ, and the realization of it is the spiritual ascension.